matteoceschia/ImageSegmentationClustering/README.md

 Yorck Ramachers (Warwick)
-Last updated March 9, 2018
+Last updated April 4, 2018

 The ImageSegmentation module is a reconstruction module.
 It attempts to cluster tracker hits and fill the TCD data bank in Falaise in the current